patricknixon/spm-transitive/README.md

 # spm-transitive

+Try to compile `MyFrameworkC`.
+It will fail with

+    🛑 MyFrameworkB-Swift.h: Module 'SwiftModule' not found

-There are three XCode frameworks and one SPM library.
+There are 3 XCode frameworks and one SPM library.
 The dependency graph is simply:

-    XCodeFrameworkC -> XCodeFrameworkB -> XCodeFrameworkA -> SPMModule
+    MyFrameworkC -> MyFrameworkB -> MyFrameworkA -> MySwiftModule

-- **SPMModule** declares a single  `@objc public protocol` and that's it.
+- **MySwiftModule** declares a single  `@objc public protocol` and that's it.

-- **XCodeFrameworkA** is empty, and only exists to demonstrate that `SPMModule` is still visible transitively downstream.

-- **XCodeFrameworkB** demonstrates that `SPMModule` is still visible to both Swift and Objective-C, but not from public Objective-C headers.
-In addition, it declares this public type from Swift:

-      @objc public class PublicType: NSObject, SPMProtocol {}

-  Since this `@objc` type depends on `SPMModule` and is public,  the Objective-C compatibility header will `@import SPMModule`.

-- **XcodeFrameworkC** shows that `XCodeFrameworkB` can be imported from Objective-C but not from Swift.
-Simply uncomment the line in `XCodeFrameworkC.swift` to demonstrate the issue.
+- **MyFrameworkA** is empty.

+- **MyFrameworkB** imports `MySwiftModule` and defines a public `@objc` class that conforms to the protocol declared in `MySwiftModule`.

+- **MyFrameworkC** simply attempts to `import MyFrameworkB`.